CommitteeOfZero/committeeofzero.github.io/projects/2023-02-03-chn-walkthrough.markdown

 This route is the sole exception to the rule mentioned before; rather than simply selecting a certain delusion and answering the prompts correctly, it requires a number of specific delusions to be viewed.

 Start a new game, then view at least 10 of the following 18 delusions.
-Skip any question prompts you might encounter along the away by giving only YES answers.
+Skip any route question prompts you might encounter along the away by giving only YES answers, and avoid the Bad Ending in Chapter 6 by answering those questions correctly.

 Chapter 1<br>
 Neutral: I felt bad[...]<br>